brainstormforce/all-in-one-schemaorg-rich-snippets/readme.txt

 * Video
 * Articles

-Future release would include -
+= Future release would include - =

 * Breadcrumbs
 * Local Business
 * Books

+= Want to contribute to the plugin? =

+You may now contribute to the plugin on Github: [All in one Schema.org Rich Snippets on Github](https://github.com/brainstormforce/All-In-One-Schema.org-Rich-Snippets "Contribute on Github")

 == Installation ==